Festival of Speed is our longest-standing Motorsport event, starting in 1993 when it opened to 25,00 people. We were expecting 2000!

 Later in the day, enjoy an uplifting fitness session before we open up an important discussion around men’s mental health.
 We round off the event with a myth‑busting talk delivered by MB Medical Solutions to support clarity and informed wellbeing choices.

-Please note that classes throughout the day will be available to book via the link or the Technogym app.
+Please note that classes throughout the day will be available to book via the Technogym app.
 Drop-in health discussions do not require pre-booking.